Family-Guided Routines-Based Intervention and Coaching in Early Intervention (On-Demand Webinar)

 for more information about this program.

-Group Registration Note: A group registration entitles you to one Web to this program.
-Any number of people may listen and earn ASHA CEUs on that connection.
-The person who will act as site leader for the broadcast should register on behalf of the group.
-After registering, the site leader will be able to download seminar instructions, handouts, and CEU materials.
-The site leader needs to have, or create, a login to the ASHA Web site.
+Group Registration Note: A group registration entitles you to view this program one time, on one connection.
+Any number of people may watch and earn ASHA CEU/professional development hours.
+The person who will act as group leader for the broadcast should register on behalf of the group.
+The group leader will be able to play the webinar and pass out a link to group members so they can access handouts and the learning assessment to earn CE credit.
+The group leader needs to have, or create, a login to the ASHA Web site.
+The group registration option is a limited-time offer available for 1 year only.